mshiv/sat-seg/README.md

 # Deep learning for semantic segmentation of satellite imagery

-This is a work in progress, as of July 22, 2016.
+Current as of July 22, 2016.
 Built using TensorFlow.